alicefr/example-seitan/README.md

 + docker exec -td pr-helper ./seitan 190485
 ```

-You can attach to QEMU and lon into the guest:
+You can attach to the `qemu` container and log into the guest to try the scsi reservation:
 ``` bash
 $ docker attach qemu
 edora login: